opencobra/MASSef/doc/general_workflow.rst

-Example work flow for notebook type 2 (from G3PD2)
+Example workflow for notebook type 2 (from G3PD2)
 --------------------------------------------------

 This notebook type is identical to type 1, except for the Build enzyme model section, which is decomposed into several steps: